Phase separation

 Application example 2: Biodiesel / Glycerin

-In the production of biodiesel, glycerin is produced as a byproduct.
+During the production of biodiesel, glycerin is produced as a by-product.
 The mixture of both substances is conveyed into large settling tanks and then has several hours to separate.
 LiquiSonic® sensors are usually installed at the outlet of the tank.
 By detecting the respective phase, the valve is controlled, and the biodiesel and glycerin are fed to their respective further processing.
 The intermediate phase returns to the separation process.

-The advantages of LiquiSonic® measurement technology are not only in the extremely fast response time of less than 1s but also in the connection of up to four sensors to just one LiquiSonic® controller.
+The advantages of LiquiSonic® measurement technology are not only in the extremely fast response time of less than 1 second, but also in the connection of up to four sensors to just one LiquiSonic® controller.
 This processes all measurement values and forwards the data to the higher-level control system.

 Installation variant 1